 We were fortunate enough to receive support from the scholarship for 2015 and 2016 which allowed us to purchase the necessary equipment for racing in the regattas we competed in during our build up towards the Games.
 We raced knowing our sails were new and they weren't something we could use as an excuse in our minds if we didn't perform to expectations.
 This allowed us to totally maximise our training schedule and work on what would really make a difference to our results and not be distracted with "other" stuff.
 Gemma Jones

-In 2017, the New Zealand Olympic Committee has awarded the Yvette Williams Scholarship to upcoming pole vaulter Nick Southgate.
+2017/2018's recipient of the Dame Yvette Williams Scholarship was upcoming pole vaulter Nick Southgate.

 In 2019, the Scholarship was awarded to weightlifter, David Liti.
 David won a gold medal in the +105kg weightlifting event at the Gold Coast 2018 Commonwealth Games.
 At the Games closing ceremony, David was presented with the David Dixon Award shown toward an injured weightlifting rival.